 What do you even do?

 Great question!
-I'm a web developer, which means that I work with web technologies to build websites.
+Taylor is a web developer, which means that he works with web technologies to build websites.

-Specifically right now, I'm helping Shopify store owners with customizations to their themes, getting help with improving broken user experience (UX) issues, or optimizing for speed/improving Core Web Vitals.
+Specifically right now, Taylor works with Shopify store owners with customizations to their themes, getting help with improving broken user experience (UX) issues, or optimizing for speed/improving Core Web Vitals.

-Basically, I write code in order to give websites desired functionality or design.
+Basically, Taylor writes code in order to give websites desired functionality or design.
 In some instances on Shopify, this is just building in controls to existing sections to make it easier for founders, marketers, or other less technical staff to update the website.

 Can you give some examples of your services?